-When you are considering the sale of your home, it’s never too early to start planning what you need to do to get your home into the best condition for the market.
-Getting your home ready to sell takes some planning and some research to make sure you get the highest return on your investment.
+When you are considering the sale of your home, it’s never too early to start planning what you need to do to get your home into it’s best condition for the market.
+Getting your home ready to sell takes some research and planning to make sure you get the highest return on your investment.
 Time and money are precious commodities, and nobody wants to waste them!

 Table of Contents